Syntax-hue/nestjs-boilerplate/README.md

 To see how it works enter the app.roles.ts in the src directory.
 There you can add roles to admin.

 See https://github.com/nestjsx/nest-access-control for more.

+## Notifications

+You can create custom notifications and use them in a service.
+I also use them in auth service for sending email confirmation.

 ## Installation